gary-dalton/RaspberryPi-projects/rpi_vr_command.md

 + Power down your pi and insert your USB webcam/microphone
 + Boot the pi and connect to the cli
-+ Check the order in which your sound cards have been loaded, `cat /proc/asound/modules`
-    - The output will be similar to:
++ Check the order in which your sound cards have been loaded, `cat /proc/asound/modules`.
+With output similar to:

         0 snd_bcm2835
         1 snd_usb_audio

 + Create a file, `sudo nano /etc/modprobe.d/alsa-base.conf` with these lines

         # This sets the index value of the cards but doesn't reorder.
         options snd_usb_audio index=0
         options snd_bcm2835 index=1